 The primary goals for the Camano Island State Park project are:

-To sustainably reintroduce natural processes, conditions, functions, and biological responses to the historic pocket estuary at Lowell Point.
+To sustainably reintroduce natural processes, conditions, functions, and biological responses to the historic tidal marsh at Lowell Point.

 To provide access to critical estuarine rearing and refuge habitat for ESA-listed juvenile Chinook salmon during the early phases of their oceanward migration.